hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

 therefore it is not a model of routing in Freenet.

 This is in addition to the wrong math, an error they repeat here:
-Freenet does not use even sare.
+Freenet does not use even share.
 Assuming scaling by inverse degree is wrong.

 # Summary (TLDR)